Download Print Management Software

 Print Conductor automates the printing of your documents, drawings, and presentations by using the documented COM and DDE interfaces of office and CAD applications that you already own.

-This means Microsoft Word must be installed on your computer to print a folder with text documents.
+This means Microsoft Word or OpenOffice must be installed on your computer to print a folder with text documents.
 Adobe Reader or Adobe Acrobat is required to print PDF files.
 Microsoft Visio or Autodesk AutoCAD is needed for printing engineering drawings.
 Printing spreadsheets requires Microsoft Excel, and printing presentations requires Microsoft PowerPoint.

 Print Conductor also can automate the printing of HTML files.
 It uses Internet Explorer for this.
 Internet Explorer comes preinstalled on each computer with Microsoft Windows.
 Note that you may need to use Windows Update to install the latest version of IE in order to print all HTML pages correctly.